 open/close all folders

-- Amazingly enough, Calvin and Hobbes: The Series has an In-Universe example, with Calvin believing that Child's Play is kid-friendly due to its title and the fact that it's rated R for "rainbow".
+- Amazingly enough, Calvin and Hobbes: The Series has an In-Universe example in the episode "Home Un-Alone", where Calvin believes that Child's Play is kid-friendly due to its title and the fact that it's rated R for "rainbow".

 - Yu-Gi-Oh!
 The Abridged Series is like the original anime if it had Seth MacFarlane as the writer.

 - From the The Legend of Zelda franchise there's the fanfic Zelda's Honor.
 The story is anything but kid friendly and gives off a strong Game of Thrones vibe, complete with plenty of gore, violence, rape and other strong themes.
 Young readers thinking it would be okay to read because it deals with a kid-friendly franchise would be sorely mistaken.